JuliaHCI/ADI.jl/docs/src/benchmarks.md

 # Benchmarks

 The large scale image-processing required for ADI algorithms can lead to concerns about runtime efficiency.
-To this end, ADI.jl (and the associated JuliaHCI packages) are developed with performance in mind.
+To this end, *ADI.jl* (and the associated JuliaHCI packages) are developed with performance in mind.
 These packages do not aim to be as fast as possible; rather they focus on being as fast as *is convenient* (for the users and the devs).

-The [Vortex Imaging Pipeline](https://github.com/vortex-exoplanet/vip) (VIP) is the inspiration for ADI.jl.
-It is one of the major Python HCI packages and it offers many more features than ADI.jl.
+The [Vortex Imaging Pipeline](https://github.com/vortex-exoplanet/vip) (VIP) is the inspiration for *ADI.jl*.
+It is one of the major Python HCI packages and it offers many more features than *ADI.jl*.
 Some of the common uses for both packages include full-frame ADI processing, S/N maps, and contrast curves.

 ### System/Setup Information